 One of my personal struggles with A Course in Miracles always comes from the impulse to interpret it or assume that it does mean literally what it teaches.
 A contribution from me becomes essential to understanding.
 And where the egoic self insists on its own prerogative, God can only gently wait.

 So I have to read carefully and slowly.
 I have to question what I read; I have to question my conclusions about the meaning of what I read.
 I have to beware of the inclination to assume I get it, or that I get it more than somebody else does.
 Whenever I start comparing myself to other ACIM students, or other spiritual seekers, it’s a sure sign that fear has entered my thinking.
 Confusion has entered my thinking.

-Take, for example, this sentence from Perception versus Knowledge.
+Take, for example, this concept related to Perception and Knowledge.

 All your difficulties stem from the fact that you do not recognize yourself, your brother or God (T-3.III.2:1).

 That is clear, isn’t it?
 It does not equivocate.
 Each and every one of my problems arises from the fact that I do not presently remember what I am, what you are, and what God is.

 I read that sentence and at a very subtle level, a barely noticeable level, I add a qualifier.
 Internally, I insert “Almost” before “All.”

 The answer is actually not very complicated.
 The sentence as written is clear: what needs solving is not the external problem, but the internal reference point from which and to which the problem appears.
 I need to learn to see you, me and God through the eyes of Christ (with Jesus, through the Holy Spirit’s lens, et cetera).
 The course insists that there is absolutely no source of conflict or anguish in my life that cannot be solved that way.

 Thus, that line is the very essence of Lesson 34: “I could see peace instead of this.”